Oracle Fusion Redwood

 Step 4: Create and Launch an Initiative

-• Assessment - Evaluates the supplier holistically based on the
+- Evaluates the supplier holistically based on the Qualification Model.

-• Qualification - Assesses the supplier against a specific
+- Assesses the supplier against a specific individual question area.

 In this walkthrough, we will create an Assessment initiative